kubeflow/community/ecosystem/README.md

   are rejected or postponed otherwise
 - Add your project into [Kubeflow Ecosystem website page](https://www.kubeflow.org/docs/ecosystem/)
 - Update [PROJECTS.md file](./PROJECTS.md)

+## Periodic Review & Project Offboarding

+Every 12 months all projects are reviewed by the Kubeflow community leadership to ensure that they still meet the [Ecosystem Project Requirements](#ecosystem-project-requirements).
+Project owners will be notified why they no longer qualify to be an Ecosystem project and will have 60 days to implement the necessary changes.
+If the project owners do not implement the changes or do not respond to requests, then the project will be immediately retired and will no longer be a part of the Ecosystem and listed in an active state in [the Kubeflow Website](https://www.kubeflow.org/docs/ecosystem/).

 ## Changes to the Process